2014 Aaron's 312: Final practice

-The final practice session, sometimes referred to as Happy Hour, was held on Thursday, May 1, at 3:30 PM CST.
+The final practice session, sometimes referred to as Happy Hour, was held on Thursday, May 1, at 3:30 p.m.
+CST.
 The session would last for one hour and 30 minutes.
 Tommy Joe Martins, driving for Martins Motorsports, would set the fastest time in the session, with a lap of 51.514 and an average speed of 185.891 mph.